tzhang995/ECHacks2016/README.md

 # ECHacks2016
-Our submission for Electric City Hackathon 2016 hosted by Major League Hacking
+Our submission lol for Electric City Hackathon 2016 hosted by Major League Hacking